Jaspreetsindhu/social-media-sentiment/README.md

-Project: Social Media Sentiment Analysis (Prolog Lexicon-Based)
+PROJECT: Social Media Sentiment Analysis (Prolog Lexicon-Based)

-Overview
+OVERVIEW

 This project implements a foundational Sentiment Analysis system using Prolog, leveraging its strengths in symbolic programming and rule-based inference.
 Instead of traditional machine learning, this system classifies text sentiment (Positive, Negative, or Neutral) based on a predefined sentiment lexicon and logical rules, including basic negation handling.

 This implementation is ideal for demonstrating logical AI concepts and simple, transparent sentiment classification.

-Features
+FEATURES

 .
 Lexicon-Based Scoring: Uses a predefined set of positive and negative words (facts) to score text.
 .
 Rule-Based Classification: Employs logical rules to categorize the total score as Positive, Negative, or Neutral.